out-of-the-box-developer/ootbd-ebook-generator/README.md

 Inspired by @bmf-san [docs-md-to-pdf-example](https://github.com/bmf-san/docs-md-to-pdf-example.git)

 # Get Started

-You can try with the following steps:
+## Installation

+First, install dependencies
-1. Install dependencies: `npm install`
+`npm install`

+## Generate PDF

+Follow these steps to generate PDF from your markdown files:

+1. Place your markdown files in `/md` folder.
+2. Generate your PDF `npm run gen-pdf`.

+## Generate Table of Content

+Follow these steps to generate Table of Content of your markdown files:

-2. `Place your Markdown in `/md` folder
+1. Place your Markdown in `/md` folder.
+2. Generate Table of Content `npm run gen-doctoc`.
+This command will change your markdown file to add Table of Content.
-3. Generate your PDF `npm run gen`.
+3. Then generate your PDF `npm run gen-pdf`.